n., plural: biotic factors

 To learn about respiration at the cellular level, read: Cellular Respiration

 Decomposers are the biotic factor in the environment that decomposes the plants, animals, and feces of animals.
 By decomposing these complex compounds, the detritivores get their nutrients.
 These include vertebrates, invertebrates, and some plants that rely on corpses, the remains of animals and plants, and waste materials.
 The decomposers as biotic factors contribute by taking a role in the decomposition and in the recycling of the nutrients (nutrient cycles).
 They are an important part of the ecosystem because they break down complex molecules into simpler ones that can be used again by other organisms, including the producers.
-The example of detritivores are fungi, soil bacteria, flies, worms and other organisms.
+Examples of detritivores are fungi, soil bacteria, flies, worms, and other organisms.

 Decomposers are placed at the bottom of the energy pyramid and other levels.
 The decomposers do not just include bacteria; they also include the arthropods that can take larger chunks of organic matter and convert it into smaller ones for bacteria to work on it.
 The other examples of detritivores are millipedes, slugs, woodlice, springtails, dung fly, sea stars, fiddle crabs, etc.